fabiomattei/rubygtkfun/_posts/2020-06-14-labels-output.md

 puts label.methods
 {% endhighlight %}

-You'll find there is a pletora of methods this widget can use to perform many tasks.
+You'll find there is a plethora of methods this widget can use to perform many tasks.
 We just scratched the surface.

 See you next time!